SmithWillSuffice/ohanga-pai/content/blog/82_bat_brics.md

 One Tory 𖧳𖧥𖨚𖢧𖧥𖦪𖦧'𖨚 "collapse" is a working class stiffs daylight.

-But that's gedankepolitik for another day, and also fruitless speculation, I only my family get to hear me rant about it.
+But that's gedankepolitik for another day, and also fruitless speculation, so only my family get to hear me rant about it.

 <table style="border-collapse: collapse; border=0;">